Frequently Asked Questions

 Q. What does NextBroker do?

 You’re already successful.
-You shouldn’t have to adapt the way you do business to fit your software; your software should adapt to the way you do business.
+You shouldn’t have to adapt the way you do business to fit your insurance agency software; that software should adapt to the way you do business.
 That’s why we built NextBroker to be simple and flexible.
 We also built it to be private and secure.
 After all, it’s your business.
 We make sure it’s protected.

 Q. What does NextHR do?